real2fish/CSL/MAST/README_MAST.md

-# Official implementation of MAST, a memory-aware activation checkpointing planner for Shapelet Transformer.
+# Official Implementation of MAST, A Memory-Aware Activation Checkpointing Planner for Shapelet Transformer.

 ## Requirements
 * Python3.x